davtir78/PIPlanning/status.md

 **Reasoning:**
 The user requested to move the "Add Sprint" button from the navigation bar to next to the last sprint.
 This change improves the user experience by placing the button in a more contextually relevant location within the Sprint Board view.
 Additionally, critical `ReferenceError` issues caused by incorrect script loading order and an unnecessary public API exposure were resolved.

+---

+### Task: Implement Filter Functionality on Sprint Board

+**Status:** Completed

+**Changes Made:**
+- Modified `js/ui/sprintBoardView.js`:
+    - Added `currentFilterString` and `filterTimeout` variables for managing filter state and debouncing.
+    - Implemented a filter input field (`sprint-board-filter-input`) within the `_renderInternal` function.
+    - **Updated placement:** The filter input is now placed inside the backlog column's header, between the "Backlog" title and the "Add Task to Backlog" button, as per user feedback.
+    - Added an `input` event listener to the filter field with a 500ms debounce, triggering `_renderInternal` to re-render the board with filtered tasks.
+    - Modified the task rendering logic in `_renderInternal` to filter tasks based on `currentFilterString` matching task name, epic name, or dependent team.
+- Modified `style.css`:
+    - Added styles for `.sprint-board-filter-container` and `.sprint-board-filter-input` to ensure proper visual integration and user experience.

+**Reasoning:**
+The user requested to add a filter functionality to the Sprint Board page and then provided feedback on its placement.
+This implementation provides a text input for filtering, debounces the input to optimize performance, and applies the filter across task descriptions, associated epics, and dependent teams, enhancing the usability of the sprint board.
+The placement has been adjusted to meet the user's specific requirements.